Universal Service Fund: Waste and fraud

-In early 2018, the FCC Chairman Ajit Pai proposed a plan to scale back the USF's Lifeline program.
-Pai claimed the proposed cutbacks would encourage business investment in low income communities, reducing the need for the government spending on the program.
-Pai also referenced the fraud that surrounds the usage of the program as a reason to scale back Lifeline.
-If passed and put into effect, this cutback would end Lifeline access for 8 million people, which accounts for about 70% of the program's recipients.
-In the American territory of Puerto Rico, this would translate to about 17% of its population that would lose access.

-Nine U.S. Senators issued a joint letter opposing the cutbacks, contending that, "The Lifeline Program is essential for millions of Americans who rely on subsidized internet access to find jobs, schedule doctor's appointments, complete their school assignments, interface with the government, and remain connected in a digital economy."
-The FCC must now decide between the high cost and the USF's goal for "universal access" with this program.

-This cut to the Lifeline program prevents other smaller companies known as resellers from "buying network capacity from big telecom providers and then selling it back to low-income consumers at cheaper rates."
-This is problematic for the majority of Lifeline customers who rely on those cheaper rates.

-The current administration looks to be opposed to this program as they feels it is wasteful of taxpayer money.
-Since 2017, there has been a 21% decrease in the number of people being assisted by this program.
-In 2017 just under 11 million people were being assisted whereas now in 2019, slightly under 9 million people are receiving assistance.
-It is estimated 2.3 million people are no longer enrolled in this program.

 The USF has some issues in dealing with insufficient controls over determining who qualifies for funding, and limited auditing practices that are supposed to ensure that telecommunication companies are not overpaying or underpaying their dues to the fund.

 The USF is able to reward those living in rural or impoverished areas who are capable of paying the entire cost of personal telecommunication services.
 Critics argue that inconsistent and asymmetrical audits allow for wealthy consumers to avoid triggering some USF financial burdens.
 Wealthy landowners in rural estates decide to utilize USF subsidies and pay a fraction of what they can realistically afford.

 Critics note that reimbursing carriers on a “‘cost-plus’ basis” creates “incentives to increase rather than decreas[e] costs” By reimbursing “carriers for the full cost of infrastructure development plus 11.25 percent of those costs in profit,” the fund may expose itself to exploitation.